Russian editor fired after Putin cursed in photo

 ALLEGED FRAUD

-The cover featured a photograph of Putin and a headline with a play on United Russia's name that suggested ballot-stuffing, adding: "How the elections were falsified: eyewitness accounts."
+The cover featured a photograph of Putin and a headline with a play on United Russia's name that suggested ballot-stuffing, and the following subhead: "How the elections were falsified: eyewitness accounts."

 The photo caption read: "A ballot filled out correctly, deemed invalid."